troperville

 • Also, Doc.
 Wanda actually asks him why that is, and it turns out he finds his real name embarrassing.
 It's Eustace.

-• Fantastic Racism: Implied, in that it never occurs to the souls that maybe they shouldn't be taking over the minds of every species they run across and essentially wiping them out.
-One species commits mass suicide to escape them; rather than rethink their system the souls cheerily continue infesting the ones who didn't escape in time, pausing only briefly to regret the waste of host bodies.
+• It never occurs to the Souls (including Wanderer, at first) that maybe they shouldn't be taking over the minds of every species they run across and essentially wiping them out.
+One species commits mass suicide to escape them; rather than rethink their system the Souls cheerily continue infesting the ones who didn't escape in time, pausing only briefly to regret the waste of host bodies.
+They also tend to babble about humans being violent, while at the same time making an organized effort to "discard" all "wild" humans.

-• The Seeker, at least in the film, makes a point to mention that Earth is the only planet that they have done this, where the inhabitants were not symbiotic with the Souls.
+• The Seeker, at at least in the film, makes a point to mention that Earth is the only planet that they have done this on where the inhabitants were not symbiotic with the Souls.

 • It's outright stated that, even with faster than light travel, the closest planetary system takes at least a decade to reach (the furthest ones require centuries).
 On this point at least, Meyer has done her homework.

 • Foolish Sibling, Responsible Sibling: Kyle and Ian.
-Maggie and Jeb are a subversion in that Maggie comes across as rather level-headed while Jeb comes across as somewhat crazy yet Maggie is the foolish one as she lets pride and stubbornness rule out basic logic while Jeb is the responsible one who views things from all angles and is quick on his feet.
+Maggie and Jeb are a subversion in that Maggie comes across as rather level-headed while Jeb comes across as somewhat crazy.
+However, Maggie is the foolish one as she lets pride and stubbornness rule out basic logic, while Jeb is the responsible one who views things from all angles and is quick on his feet.

 • Genetic Memory: The Souls have a form of this, though given the way they reproduce, it kinda makes a vague sort of sense.

 • Heroic Sacrifice: Melanie attempts suicide in order to prevent the hosts from using her memories.
-Wanderer attempts suicide, but the others intervene at the last second.
+Wanderer attempts suicide so no other human has to be subsumed to give her a life, but the others intervene at the last second.

-• Heroic BSOD: Wanderer has one when she discovers the doc is attempting to remove souls out of the humans.
-She hides herself away for two days and doesn't talk to anyone
+• Heroic BSoD: Wanderer has one when she discovers Doc is attempting to remove Souls from humans, killing both in the process.
+She hides herself away for two days and doesn't talk to anyone.

-• Honor Before Reason: Wanderer, who lies, badly and obviously, in order to protect the life of a guy who repeatedly tried to kill her.
+• Honor Before Reason: Or rather Empathy Before Reason.
+In either case, this is Melanie's view on Wanderer trying to protect the life of a guy who repeatedly tried to kill her.

 • She also tries to trade her life to save the life of the Seeker, who has hounded her for months and killed one of her friends.